 What are hydroperoxides?

-Hydroperoxides are not the same as ionization.
-Hydroperoxides occur naturally in the environment and are not considered a health risk at normal levels.
-Uncontrolled ozone production or ionizing filters can have lasting health effects.
+Hydroperoxides are not the same as ions.
+Hydroperoxides occur naturally and are not considered a health risk at normal levels.
+Conversely, uncontrolled ozone production or ionizing filters can have lasting health effects.
 For an in-depth information about hydroperoxides and oxidation, please refer directly to RGF Environmental Group.

 For your safety, do not look directly at a UV light when activated, as this can cause severe eye damage.